privacybydesign/pbdf-website/pages/en/irma-en.md

 layout: page
 title: About IRMA
 meta_title: IRMA
 teaser: IRMA offers a way for privacy-friendly authentication.
 When authenticating the user reveals only relevant properties (attributes) of himself, using an IRMA app on his mobile phone.
-[This page is under construction.]
 header:
   image_fullwidth: header_unsplash_1.jpg
   title: Privacy by Design Foundation